-Leadership – given all of the above, what are you going to do.
+Leadership – given all of the above, what will you do?

-After you complete the map, you need to go back to the start.
+After completing the map, you need to return to the start.
 It’s a cycle.
 Wardley Mapping is a critical component of this – start there (and the book is free).

 2. Creativity Inc. – culture for engineering leaders

-This may surprise you!
-The Pixel story as told by Ed Catmull is an excellent example of engineering leadership.
+This book may surprise you!
+The Pixel story, as told by Ed Catmull, is an excellent example of engineering leadership.
 The idea of the ugly baby and the machine is compelling.